splunk/public-o11y-docs/get-started/tutorials/k8s-java-metrics-tutorial/deploy-collector-k8s-java.rst

 Part 2: Deploy the Collector and Java application
 *********************************************************************

-Now that we've configured your Kubernetes environment, we can deploy the Splunk Distribution of OpenTelemetry Collector.
+Now that we've configured a Kubernetes environment, we can deploy the Splunk Distribution of OpenTelemetry Collector.

 In a command line interface, run the following command: